dinbtechit/two-way-ssl-btw-apache-widlfly19-elytron/README.md

 > **Ref/Courtesy**: Jboss documentation - https://access.redhat.com/solutions/82363.
-This documentation heavily based on of that but modified it for Wildfly 19 & Elytron SSL Context.
+This documentation heavily based of that but modified it for Wildfly 19 & Elytron SSL Context.

 - Redhat or Centos 7 or 8